Arranging a Funeral or Cremation Service in Indiana

 State legislation states that the Department of Health should document records of the date, manner, and location of the property where remains are disposed of on private property.
 Commingling of cremated remains is only allowed with the permission of the authorizing agent.

 Ashes may be scattered by air or on inland water.
-Indiana has Lake Michigan at its northern point, and the Clean Water Act from the Environmental Protection Agency (EPA) regulates scattering in inland water.
+Indiana’s northern point is Lake Michigan, and the Clean Water Act from the Environmental Protection Agency (EPA) regulates scattering in inland water.

 As cremated remains are not considered a pollutant, there is no specific legislation against them being dispersed in the lake, so long as the ashes are dispersed into the water or a biodegradable urn/scattering tube is used.
 Make sure any petals or flowers, or wreaths that are used are also fully degradable with no plastic or metal ties.
 Indiana is within Region 5 of the EPA, and its main contact number is (312) 353-2000.